Who Was Tod Browning?

 At this point he went back on the road performing in variety shows and vaudeville.
 In 1913 the Biograph Company hired him as an actor, where he performed in various movies.
 Including films by DW Griffith.
 He then moved to California and in 1914 appeared in the short film Nell’s Eugenic Wedding a comedy which involved doing things like eating soap and vomiting.
 The film has been lost to time.
 He also appeared in 17 episodes of Bill The Office Boy, a series produced by The Mutual Film Company.

-During his time as an actor he met a actress by the name Alice Wilson (aka Alice Watson, aka Alice Rae) Alice was using the name Wilson, that of her ex-husband Douglas Wilson.
+During his time as an actor, he met an actress by the name Alice Wilson (aka Alice Watson, aka Alice Rae) Alice was using the name Wilson, that of her ex-husband Douglas Wilson.

 Browning began directing in 1915 starting with a film called The Lucky Transfer.
 A short film that followed a poor workman who gets wrapped up with a couple thieves.
 Like many of his other films, this has not survived to this day.